 Remote in the Southern Seas

 New Zealand lies about 1,600 km from both Australia and Polynesia.
-Its three main islands are the North and South islands and Stewart Island, or Rakiura, lying due south of the South Island.
-The South Island (150,437 sq km), often referred to as ‘the mainland’ by its inhabitants, is larger than the North Island (113,729 sq km).
-Stewart Island is 1,680 sq km.
+Its three main islands are the North and South islands and Stewart Island, or Rakiura, which is due south of the South Island.
+The South Island (150,437 sq km), often referred to as ‘the mainland’ by its inhabitants, is one-third larger than the North Island (113,729 sq km).
+Stewart Island is much smaller, at 1,680 sq km.

-New Zealand is an archipelago with over 700 offshore islands.
-Most are small and lie within 50 km of the coast.
-The islands are the visible surface of an extensive submarine plateau, and enable the country to enjoy a huge exclusive economic zone (fishing grounds).
+New Zealand is an archipelago with more than 700 offshore islands.
+Most are small and lie within 50 km of the main islands.
+These islands are the visible surface of an extensive submarine plateau, and enable the country to enjoy a huge exclusive economic zone (fishing grounds).

-The Chatham Islands are 800 km east of the South Island.
-There are also several uninhabited island groups: the Kermadec Islands lie about 1,000 km north-east of Auckland; the Bounty, Snares, Antipodes, Auckland and Campbell subantarctic islands lie south of the mainland.
+The Chatham Islands are 800 km east of the South Island; the Kermadec Islands (which host a Department of Conservation field station) lie about 1,000 km north-east of Auckland.
+The uninhabited Bounty, Snares, Antipodes, Auckland and Campbell subantarctic islands lie south of the mainland.

 The North Island is mainly rolling hill country, much of which is farmed.
-A series of narrow ranges (Tararua, Ruahine and Kaimanawa) form a roughly north-east belt of higher country that rises up to 1,700 m.
+A series of narrow ranges (Tararua, Ruahine and Kaimanawa) form a roughly north-east/south-west belt of higher country that rises up to 1,700 m.
 Much of the surviving forest cover is found here and in other mountainous areas.
-In the central North Island, volcanoes that have been active over the past million years jut up thousands of metres near Lake Taupō.
+In the central North Island, volcanoes that have been active over the past million years jut up several thousand metres near Lake Taupō.
 This is the country’s largest lake, formed by water filling a volcanic crater.
 Nearby, Rotorua’s mud pools boil and geysers erupt.

 While the North and South islands are separated by only 20 km of water, they have quite different landscapes.
 Mountaineer T. H. Scott found this when he moved south.
 In 1950 he wrote: